alokpant/ror-test/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Elias' struggle with RoR

+The main purpose of this project is for me to get into ruby on rails.
+To achieve this, I recreate the classic (TodoMVC)[http://todomvc.com] in said environment.
+Let's see how that works out.

 * Ruby version
+2.5.1

-* System dependencies
+* *System dependencies*
+Not yet researched

-* Configuration
+* *Configuration*
+No need to configure a thing right now

 * Database creation
+To create the database you have to run `rake db:create`

 * Database initialization
+To initialize the database you have to run `rake db:migrate`

-* How to run the test suite
+* *How to run the test suite*
+Not yet done

-* Services (job queues, cache servers, search engines, etc.)
+* *Services (job queues, cache servers, search engines, etc.)*

-* Deployment instructions
+Not yet done, and maybe not needed

-* ...
+* *Deployment instructions*
+Not yet done